BlogBooks for Kids10 Best Classic Fairy Tales For Your Kids’ Early Development

 Source: @waterstones

-Beauty and the Beast is a fairy tale that celebrates real royalty.
+Beauty and the Beast is one of the best fairy tales that celebrates real royalty.
 In the story, a spoiled prince turns into a beast and imprisons a beautiful young lady named Belle.
 It’s only when he learns to love Belle that he becomes the prince again.

 This fairy tale is assumed to be inspired by a real-life couple who lived in France in the 1500s.
 The man had a condition called hypertrichosis.
 This condition causes abnormal hair growth in the body.